How Accurate Are Punxsutawney Phil’s Predictions?

 How he compares to human-made predictions

 Let’s be honest, a 39-percent rate of accuracy is nothing to bank on, even if it is an impressive feat for a rodent.
 Using all the tools at their disposal, human weather forecasters at the National Weather Service and elsewhere are able to predict the length of winter about 60 percent of the time.
 And, as has been pointed out, flipping a coin, which gives you a 50 percent rate of accuracy would still be a more reliable measure of the amount of winter we’ve got left than hauling out a groundhog one day a year.
 But it’s also a lot less fun.
-Check out the most memorable mishaps from Groundhog Day.

 There’s no such thing as “wrong”

 Nevertheless, Punxsutawney Phil’s handlers insist that his predictions are never actually wrong, they’re just misinterpreted by highly fallible humans, writes Mental Floss.
 But previous caretakers of the groundhog were not always so ingratiating to their charge—whether they believed his predictions or not.
 As Time magazine reports, back in the early years of Groundhog Day, the guest of honor was most likely eaten for dinner.
-Is that any way to treat your weatherman?
-Follow these strategies for predicting the weather all on your own.